code16/sharp/docs/building-entity-form.md

         ];
     }

-As explained in [the Entity List documentation page](building-entity-list.md), Sharp provides a useful transformer trait: `Code16\Sharp\Utils\Transformers\WithCustomTransformers`, which allows this code under some circumstances detailed in the Entity List doc (in short: that your Model is implementing `Arrayable`, and even shorter: no problem with Eloquent):

-    function find($id): array
-    {
-        return $this->setCustomTransformer("capacity", function($spaceship) {
-            return $spaceship->capacity / 1000;

-        })->transform(
-            Spaceship::with("pictures")->findOrFail($id)
-        );
-    }

-Here we applied a "custom transformer" as a Closure (we could have written a dedicated class for that, implemeting `Code16\Sharp\Utils\Transformers\SharpAttributeTransformer`) to transform `capacity`, maybe because we want the user to enter the value in thousands but our database to store it as a full number.
+As for the Entity List, you'll want to transform your data before sending it.
+Transformers are explained in the detailled [How to transform data](how-to-transform-data.md) documentation.

 ### `update($id, array $data)`

 Well, this is the core: how to write the actual update code.

+#### Form field format

+Before going into the details, please note that the `$data` array contains the per-field formatted data: depending on the type of SharpFormField you used, the structure may change.

+For instance, a `SharpFormMarkdownField` content will be formated as an array with a `text` attribute for the full text and an optional `fields` attribute with embedded fields (see the Markdown field documentation for more details).

+Sharp will use this format step to perform some tasks: move or copy uploaded files, handle image transformation, ...
+Note that you can override the formatter of a specific field as explained above in the `buildFormFields()` section.

-Let's review two cases:
+Now let's review two cases:

-#### General case
+#### General case: you are on your own

 If you are not using Eloquent (and maybe no database at all), you'll have to do it manually.

 Remember: Sharp aims to be as permissive as possible.
-So just write the code to update the instance designated by `$id` with the values in the `$data` array.
+So just write the code to update the instance designated by `$id` with the values in the formatted `$data` array.

-#### Eloquent case (where the magic happens)
+#### Eloquent case (where the magic happens) — beta

 Sharp also aims to help the applicative code to be as small as possible, and if you're using Eloquent, you can import a dedicated trait: `Code16\Sharp\Form\Eloquent\WithSharpFormEloquentUpdater`.
 And then, write this kind of code: